STATEMENTS & RELEASES

 Yankuba Badjie (Badjie) was appointed as the Director General of The Gambia’s NIA in December 2013 and is alleged to have presided over abuses throughout his tenure.
 During Badjie’s tenure as Director General, abuses were prevalent and routine within the NIA, consisting of physical trauma and other mistreatment.
 In April 2016, Badjie oversaw the detention and murder of Solo Sandeng, a member of the political opposition.
 In February 2017, Badjie was charged along with eight subordinates with Sandeng’s murder.
 Prior to becoming Director General, Badjie served as the NIA Deputy Director General for Operations.
 Prior to becoming a member of the NIA’s senior leadership, Badjie led a paramilitary group known as the Junglers to the NIA’s headquarters to beat a prisoner for approximately three hours, leaving the prisoner unconscious and with broken hands.
 The following day, Badjie and the Junglers returned to beat the prisoner again, leaving him on the verge of death.

-THE DEEP STATE HAS BEEN TAKING DOWN: Merry Christmas!
+THE DEEP STATE IS BEING TAKING DOWN: Merry Christmas!
 Better luck on your next life fuckwits…

 …They are all dropping like snowflakes…..
 And more coming!